In this guide, we outline some of the major reasons why water is important to society.

 Water is also used to clean, service and repair cars and other vehicles.

-Mining, construction, textiles, government, raw material production and supply, and many other sectors use water in everyday society.
+Mining, construction, textiles, government, raw material production and supply, and many other sectors and industries use water in everyday society.

 It’s accurate to say all successful and healthy communities and countries need fresh water.